kmhcreative/MondriPong/README.md

 ## Thanks

-The starting point for this game was an HTML5 Canvas tutorial by [Mailson](http://blog.mailson.org/2013/02/simple-pong-game-using-html5-and-canvas/) and, of course, the animated GIF itself.
+The starting point for this game was an HTML5 Canvas tutorial by [Mailson](http://blog.mailson.org/2013/02/simple-pong-game-using-html5-and-canvas/) and, of course, the animated GIF itself which appears to have originated as an entry in the [b3ta Make Art More Awesome Challenge](http://www.b3ta.com/board/9971945).